Sustainability Transitions Research Network (2009; Utrecht; www.transitionsnetwork.org)

-- Transitions in emerging and developing countries – A growing community of scholars working on sustainability transitions in developing and emerging economies around the world.
+- Transitions in the Global South – A growing community of scholars working on sustainability transitions in the Global South.

 - Urban Transitions and Transformations – Convene a structured, pluralistic debate about how to understand and foster ‘whole-system’ change for urban sustainability.
 Hopes to accommodate and foster dialogue between a range of discourses in science and policy that address urban transitions and transformations.

 - Transitions in agro-food systems (AF-TN) – Scholars that are involved in the studies of ‘transitions in the making’ within agricultural production (food, feed, fibres, fuel) and agro-food provision systems from farm to fork that are currently presenting major sustainability challenges in terms of climate change, biodiversity loss and environmental protection and health.

 - Geography of Sustainability Transitions (GeoST) – Aims to “develop an open forum for theoretically informed debates on the spaces, places and scales at which sustainability transitions unfold.”